-There were also times where I completely stopped making an effort in my relationship with Jesus, because I felt like I was far from perfect and this meant that my relationship with Him was also not perfect and so there was no point–because if something is not going to be perfect, then why try at all?
+There were also times where I completely stopped making an effort in my relationship with Jesus because I felt like I was far from perfect, and this meant that my relationship with Him was also not perfect.
+So I felt like there was no point – if something is not going to be perfect, then why try at all?
 Yes?

-Similarly, when it came to my search for romantic relationships, I became obsessed with finding the perfect guy for my perfect ending and as much as I know now how incredibly far-fetched that idea is, it is the very thing that lead me to playing with fire.
+Similarly, when it came to my search for romantic relationships, I became obsessed with finding the perfect guy for my perfect ending and as much as I know now how incredibly far-fetched that idea is.
+It is the very thing that led me to playing with fire.

 I remember times where I would cry out and pray that God would somehow give me a man to help me work through my problems.
 But that was such a wrong kind of prayer to pray.
 I was selfish.

 I still wanted things to be ‘perfect’ but by my own standards.